iarsov/iarsov.github.io/_posts/2018-05-11-date-and-time-format-in-asmcmd-for-file-listing.markdown

 categories: oracle
 ---

-This is a short blog post to give you an idea how you can define your own custom date and time format for “ls -l” command in ASMCMD.
-If you use ASMCMD quite often, you might have been (at least once) in a situation where you wanted to format the date and time of “ls -l” command, but you did not find a way to do it.
+This is a short blog post to give you an idea how you can define your own custom date and time format for "ls -l" command in ASMCMD.
+If you use ASMCMD quite often, you might have been (at least once) in a situation where you wanted to format the date and time of "ls -l" command, but you did not find a way to do it.

-If you did not know, in ASMCMD utility the date and time format for “ls -l” command is hardcoded.
-Possible formats are “MON DD YYYY” or “MON DD HH24:MI:SS”, based on file age.
+If you did not know, in ASMCMD utility the date and time format for "ls -l" command is hardcoded.
+Possible formats are "MON DD YYYY" or "MON DD HH24:MI:SS", based on file age.
 With RMAN we can use NLS_DATE_FORMAT environment variable to define our desired format, but that’s not the case with ASMCMD.

 ASMCMD is a Perl utility that provides navigation of directories/files within ASM disk groups.
 Its modules are stored in $CRS_HOME/lib directory.
-ASMCMD utility base module is asmcmdbase.pm
+ASMCMD utility base module is **asmcmdbase.pm**.

-The subroutine for listing files located in the base module is asmcmdbase_ls_process_file.
+The subroutine for listing files located in the base module is **asmcmdbase_ls_process_file**.
 You can see the logic how file dates are printed.
-We can notice that if the file is older than 6 months the format used is “MON DD YYYY”.
-If the file is newer, the format used is “MON DD HH24:MI:SS”.
+We can notice that if the file is older than 6 months the format used is "MON DD YYYY".
+If the file is newer, the format used is "MON DD HH24:MI:SS".
 This subroutine is called (executed) for each file that needs to be printed in ASMCMD.
-List entries $entry_info_ref->{‘mod_date’} and $entry_info_ref->{‘mod_time’} contain the data for both hardcoded formats.
+List entries _$entry_info_ref->{'mod_date'}_ and _$entry_info_ref->{'mod_time'}_ contain the data for both hardcoded formats.
 MOD_DATE if the files is older than 6 months and MOD_TIME if the file is newer.

 {% highlight bash %}
 ...